Lukefrotts227/astro-fastapi-template/README.md

 2. can use any javascript framework with it
 ### fastapi
 1. we handle most of the logic and authentication on the backend
+2. we can be flexible with the database choice